squidfunk/mkdocs-material/docs/reference/tooltips.md

 status: new
 ---

-# Tooltips
+# Abbreviations

-Material for MkDocs makes it trivial to add tooltips to links, abbreviations and all other elements, which allows for implementing glossary-like functionality, as well as small hints that are shown when the user hovers or focuses an element.
+Technical documentation often incurs the usage of many acronyms, which may need additional explanation, especially for new user of your project.
+For these matters, Material for MkDocs uses a combination of Markdown extensions to enable site-wide glossaries.

 ## Configuration

-This configuration enables support for tooltips and abbreviations and allows to build a simple glossary, sourcing definitions from a central location.
-Add the following lines to `mkdocs.yml`:
+This configuration enables abbreviations and allows to build a simple project-wide glossary, sourcing definitions from a central location.
+Add the following line to `mkdocs.yml`:

 ``` yaml
 markdown_extensions: